2021 Austin W Series round

-The 2021 W Series Austin round was the seventh and final showdown of the 2021 W Series, and took place at the Circuit of the Americas in the United States on the 23rd and 24 October 2021.
+The 2021 W Series Austin round was the seventh and final round of the 2021 W Series, and took place at the Circuit of the Americas in the United States on the October 23 and 24, 2021.
 The event was an undercard to the 2021 Formula One World Championship round at the same circuit.

 Report

 Background

 The championship was originally scheduled to hold two events in the Americas, one at the Circuit of the Americas and another at the Autódromo Hermanos Rodríguez in support of the 2021 Mexico City Grand Prix – however due to calendar changes for Formula One, W Series opted to hold just the one event in Austin but add a second race to their support billing.
 Two practice sessions would be held with only one qualifying session, where a drivers' fastest time set the grid positions for race one and her second fastest time set her grid position for race two.

 Prior to the event, it was confirmed that the top eight drivers in the standings at seasons' end would be guaranteed entry into the 2022 season.
 The championship also announced a series of breast cancer prevention initiatives for the Austin round in response to Breast Cancer Awareness Month.

 Russian driver Irina Sidorkova was denied a visa to the United States and was forced to miss the event; she was replaced with Caitlin Wood.

-Alice Powell and Jamie Chadwick both led the championship on 109 points, however Powell was mathematically ahead with three wins to Chadwick’s two.
+Alice Powell and Jamie Chadwick both led the championship on 109 points, however Powell was mathematically ahead with three wins to Chadwick's two.